Limulo/website-restyle2016/_posts/2016-11-16-vibration-motor-test.md

 In this configuration, using a 220 Ohms resistor, we measure a current of ~65mA;

 **Note**: this current is higher than the maximum amount of current we can obtain from an Arduino digital pin.
 This circuit configuration can **damage** your Arduino.
 Please substitute this resistor with another one with a much higher resistance value.
-Take a look at an [another]({% post_url 2016-11-20-bipolar-transistor %}) experiment we have made that is more respectful of the Arduino board.
+Take a look at [another]({% post_url 2016-11-20-bipolar-transistor %}) experiment we have made that is more respectful of the Arduino board.
 {: .note}

 ### Motor Technical details